VolksEEG/VolksEEG/README.md

 2. EEG machines are a lower safety risk than other sophisticated medical devices, such as vital signs monitors and infusion pumps.
-A fundamental principal of medical device development is that efforts should be based on risk.
+A fundamental principal of medical device development is that effort should be based on risk.
 At the start of a project, potential risks are identified then addressed in development.
 Fewer potential risks translates into less effort to assure safety.